slrz/runtopo/README.md

 If you want to run a simulated topology on your laptop (possibly running a non-Linux OS like Windows or macOS) you should stay with topology\_converter.
 Runtopo currently only supports libvirt using the QEMU driver.
 There are no plans for supporting VirtualBox or similar.
-In addition, topology\_converter is easier to get started with whereas runtopo requires a more extensive initial setup process.

 ## Installation